steppsr/MakeNFTOffers/README.md

 ## How to use

 1. First you'll need a file with all the Launcher IDs for your NFTs.
 You can create this file using the first script `get_launcherids.ps1`.
 The resulting file will contain a single line for each NFT with both the Launcher ID and the first URI for the NFT.
 I use the URI to determine which Launcher IDs I want to keep to make offers for since the script will pull IDs for every NFT in the wallet and you may not want to create offers for every NFT.
-You will need to edit the file once created to remove the URIs from the file.
+You will need to edit the file once created to remove any NFTs you don't want to create offers for.
+You can leave the URI on the line, the next script will ignore it.

 	To run the script:  `.\get_launcherids.ps1`